Tinnifo/DVML3-01/README.md

 ## Troubleshooting

 1. **CUDA out of memory**: Reduce batch size or use `--device cpu` in YAML config
-2. **W&B authentication error**: Run `wandb login` inside the Docker container or mount your W&B credentials
+2. **W&B authentication error**: Run `wandb login` in your terminal
-3. **File not found**: Check data paths in YAML configuration files and ensure data is mounted correctly
+3. **File not found**: Check data paths in YAML configuration files and ensure data files exist in the project directory
 4. **Evaluation not running**: Ensure `eval_data_dir` is set in YAML and evaluation data directories exist
 5. **Device errors**: Code automatically falls back to CPU if CUDA unavailable
+6. **Import errors**: Make sure you're in the project root directory and your virtual environment is activated
+7. **Python path issues**: If you encounter module import errors, ensure you're running commands from the project root directory

 ## Monitoring